Board Member, Chair

 Ana Lucia graduated from Yale University with a degree in History of Science, Medicine, and Public Health.
 She is a long-time resident of Stratford, CT, but is a proud Latina immigrant from Lima, Peru.
 Currently, she works on programming for CHIL and is a substitute teacher in Bridgeport, CT.
 On any given day you can find her catching up on the news, listening to music, or taking her dog for a walk.
 She is passionate about how integrated healthcare and social services can help alleviate health inequities, especially for adolescents, immigrants, and people of color.

 Christina Chandra supports communications and program development at CHIL.
 She is currently a Research Associate with Whiteboard Advisors, an education consulting firm based in Washington, D.C.
 Christina was previously working in global health policy, advocacy, and communications.
 She's passionate about systemic changes to achieve health equity and is interested in data-driven policy and programming.
 In her free time, Christina is catching up on her favorite TV shows, cooking, and joining classes at her local YMCA.
 You'll find her tweeting about these issues @zengmeimei.

 Outreach Lead, Blogger

-Sarah is a senior at Yale double majoring in economics and history, with a special interest in health economics and medical history.
-She writes for the CHIl blog each week!
-She also works with Innovations for Poverty Action, and cares about research that has a positive impact on health and equity.
-You can usually find Sarah in one of the campus libraries, drinking chaider (chai tea + apple cider!), and reading the latest short stories in The New Yorker.
+Sarah is a post-bacc student at the University of Pennsylvania and research assistant at the School of Social Policy and Practice, where she is investigating the implications of the National Health Insurance Scheme in Ghana.
+Sarah graduated from Yale with a BA in economics and history, with a special interest in health economics and the history of medicine.
+You can usually find Sarah in one of the campus libraries, drinking tea and reading the latest short stories in The New Yorker.